aws-amplify/amplify-js/docs/media/storage_guide.md

 Following steps will enable your CORS Policy:

 1. Go to [Amazon S3 Console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) and click on your project's `userfiles` bucket, which is normally named as [Project Name]-userfiles-mobilehub-[App Id].
-If you are using an S3 Bucket that is not created by Mobile Hub, that will your upload bucket for your app.
 2. Click on the **Permissions** tab for your bucket, and then click on **CORS configuration** tile.
 3. Update your bucket's CORS Policy to look like: